 Tool #2: Untwist Your Thinking & Challenge Your Anxiety-Provoking Thoughts

 If you pay attention to what you’re saying to yourself when you catch yourself feeling anxious, I’m going to guess you’re probably saying something scary to yourself.
 Again, anxiety scans our lives and futures and tries to warn us of possible threats, so it’s pretty masterful in triggering scary thoughts.

-One of my other favorite tools when my clients are struggling with scary, catastrophic future-oriented thoughts is to have them untwist their thinking with a version of questioning informed by The Work by Byron Katie.
+One of my other favorite tools, when my clients are struggling with scary, catastrophic future-oriented thoughts, is to have them untwist their thinking with a version of questioning informed by The Work by Byron Katie.
 Byron Katie is a spiritual teacher, author, and creator of The Work, which, according to her website is “a way of identifying and questioning the thoughts that cause all the anger, fear, depression, addiction, and violence in the world.”

-The Work is available for free on her website and while you can review all the steps of her process there, what I have my clients do is a simplified version of her process consisting of identifying and naming the anxiety-provoking thought, asking questions to test it’s reality, and turning the thought inside out by finding four reasons why that thought may not be fully true.
+The Work is available for free on her website and while you can review all the steps of her process there, what I have my clients do is a simplified version of her process consisting of identifying and naming the anxiety-provoking thought, asking questions to test its reality, and turning the thought inside out by finding four reasons why that thought may not be fully true.

 For example, a woman is anxious about being back on the dating scene and believes “I’m too old to find love at this point.”
-This thought is causing her a lot of anxiety, stress, and grief, so we decide to challenge her thought:
+This thought is causing her a lot of anxiety, stress, and grief, so we decide to challenge her thoughts:

 - Therapist: “So you believe “I’m too old to find love at this point”?”